Research

 The results of the generalized additive model revealed that ice-off date has been declining since 1971 (R-sq.
 Adj. = 0.174, deviance explained = 18.7%), and that ice-off now occurs approximately 2 weeks earlier, on average, compared to pre-1970 (Figure 1).
 This year broke a new record for earliest ice-off, occurring on March 5 compared to the previous record of March 15 in 2012.
 The trend of earlier ice-off dates fits with the global pattern of lake ice decline described above, due to climate warming.
 Ice in, Ice out report, J.Korosi, May ’24

-RESEARCH REPORT AS OF THE END OF MARCH, 2024
+RESEARCH REPORTS AS OF THE END OF MARCH, 2024

 1. The Kirkwood Lab. at Ontario Tech.
 U. and Lake Simcoe Conservation Authority, will be once again out on Lake Scugog and Lake Simcoe this summer conducting surveys to monitor aquatic plants and detect invasive species.
 This will be the second year of this study. https://lsrca.on.ca/index.php/home/single-biggest-threat-to-lake-simcoe